die-werewolf-zombie/springboot-docker/README.md

 This is an example Java application that uses Spring Boot 2, Maven and Docker.
 It is compiled using Codefresh.

-If you are looking for Gradle, then see this [example](https://github.com/codefresh-contrib/gradle-sample-app)

 ## Instructions